10 tips for organising your tourism services export to Europe

 Establish a plan of action

 - Read the OTA’s terms and conditions for suppliers so you are clear about the standards they expect.
-Explore the TripAdvisor Experiences page for suppliers to see how it works.
+Explore the Viator supplier page or Like a Local’s Join as a Local to see how it works.

 - Research commission fees as they differ for each OTA.
 Learn what your costs are so you can factor them into your price, which should include the OTA’s commission.

 - OTAs will expect your prices to be competitive.
 This means that if you sell the same trip through another channel, directly to the traveller for instance, the price must be the same.
 This may affect your profitability on that trip.
-However, when selling through an OTA, they are providing you with a service that includes marketing and other processes, and you may not have sold that trip otherwise.
+However, it is important to remember that when you sell through an OTA, they are providing you with a service that includes marketing and payment processing, and you may not have sold that trip otherwise.

 - Read the OTA’s cancellation and refund policies and negotiate if the term is too inflexible for the trip you are offering.